hcengineering/platform/README.md

 # Anticrm Platform

-Anticrm Platform is a framework that help building business applications (such as CRM fast).
+Anticrm Platform is a framework that help building business applications (such as CRM) fast.
 Current exemplary applications include Chat, Task Management, and Applicant Tracking System.

 ## Installation